movementlabsxyz/movement-tokens/README.md

 - **websiteUrl**: The official website for the token project.
 - **coinGeckoId**?: The identifier used by CoinGecko to fetch the token's price.
 - **coinMarketCapId**?: The identifier used by CoinMarketCap to fetch the token's price.
 Can also be found as UCID.

+### Price Fetching

+If either coinGeckoId or coinMarketCapId are present, it enables price fetching to be displayed across the infrastructure, dapps and explorers.
+Else, price will not be displayed.